robertoschwald/homebridge-obis-powermeter/README.md

 - Voltage L1/L2/L3: per‑phase voltages (V)
 - Energy Import (Total, kWh): cumulative imported energy

-Tested with EHz SML meter.
+Tested with ZPA power meter.
 Feedback for other models (Landis+Gyr, Elster, Itron, …) is welcome.
 D0 should theoretically work, but is currently untested — please report issues if you try it.

 ## Requirements